aimlnerd/Deploy-machine-learning-model/README.md

 # Steps for deploying ML model

-1. Install Flask
+1. Install Flask and Docker
-2. Serialise your model (this can be done using Pickle, or JobLib)
+2. Serialise your scikit-learn model (this can be done using Pickle, or JobLib)
-3. [optional] Serialise your columns
+3. [optional] add column names list to scikit object ex: rf.columns = ['Age', 'Sex', 'Embarked', 'Survived']
-4. Create a separate [insert name here].py file in the same directory as your serialised model, which will build the web service using Flask
+4. Create a separate flask_api.py file which will build the web service using Flask
-5. Run [insert name here].py file from terminal/command line
+    5. To run python flask_api.py <port>
     6. Go to http address to check if its working
+5. Create a dockerfile which does the below items
+    6. Install ubuntu, python and git
+    7. Clone code repo from git or move local python code to /app in container
+    8. Set WORKDIR to /app
+    9. Install packages in requirements.xt
+    10. Expose the port for flask enpoint
+    11. Define ENTRYPOINT as python main.py 9999
+6. Build  docker image
+7. Run docker container
-7. Make a http POST call with some data, and receive the prediction back.
+8. Make a http POST call with some data, and receive the prediction back using postman or python requests library.
+9. Push the docker container to docker registry / ship to production

 1. ### Install PIP requirements
+    FYI: The code requries Python 3.6+ to run
     ```
     pip install -r requirements.txt
     ```